juergenweb/FieldtypeOpeningHours/README.md

 ```
 print_r($page->fieldname->times);
 ```
-The call will always output all times for each day of the week (including holiday) as an multidimensional assoc. array.
+The call will always output all times for each day of the week (including holiday) as a multidimensional assoc. array.

 ```
 [mo] => Array (